Pendo Support

 The PendoPay transaction failed, what does that mean?

 When using the PendoPay service, our system facilitates transactions by sending payment details to our 3rd party payment processor – Bank of Montreal.
-They proceed with processing payments from your tenants financial institution to the financial institution you have selected for your payout account.
+They process payments from your tenant’s financial institution to the financial institution you selected for your payout account.

-If the funds are not available, the payment will be rejected with a code that is associated with the reason for failure.
-This information is sent to the Landlord/Property Management company as well as the tenant.
+If the funds are unavailable, the payment will be rejected with a code associated with the reason for failure.
+This information is sent to the Landlord/Property Management company and the tenant.

 The reasons for insufficient funds are as follows:

-Payment Stopped/Recalled – Account holder is aware of scheduled withdrawal and has asked their financial institution to not proceed.
-Tenant should be contacted and reminded of obligation under Lease.
+Payment Stopped/Recalled – The account holder is aware of the scheduled withdrawal and has asked their financial institution not to proceed.
+The tenant should be contacted and reminded of their obligation under the Lease.

-Account Closed – Account holder has closed account and it is unavailable for electronic processing.
+Account Closed – The Account holder has closed the account, and it is unavailable for electronic processing.

 The tenant may see up to three (3) transaction lines on their banking statement: